This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-- Your caregiver will make an incision in your shoulder to see the tendons that need to be repaired.
+- Your healthcare provider will make an incision in your shoulder to see the tendons that need to be repaired.
 He may remove damaged tissue in your shoulder.
 Bone that is pressing on the rotator cuff tendons may also be removed.
-If the bursa (small sack of fluid around the joint) is swollen, your caregiver may remove it.
+If the bursa (small sack of fluid around the joint) is swollen, your healthcare provider may remove it.

 After your surgery: